justincdotme/laravel-open-charge/readme.md

      ...
      ]

- Optionally
+ Optionally: Publish the config with the following command in Laravel:

-    If for some reason the POI API endpoint changes, run php artisan vendor:publish and edit app/config.php with the new endpoint URL.
+    php artisan vendor:publish and edit app/config.php

 ## Usage